ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_external_connections/common_db_conf.md

 ### Test the connection

-When you have specified all the database connection details, you can click the **Test Connection** button to verify that the connection to the database is configured successfully.
+Ensure that Policy Studio can make a network connection to the database server, and click the **Test Connection** button to verify that the connection to the database is configured successfully.
 This enables you to detect any configuration errors at design time instead at runtime.

 ## Configure database queries